im-sami/Multi-Agent-System-BSE-7A-Frontend/DOCKER.md

 This file contains concise, copy-pasteable commands to run the app with Docker so your local edits are visible while keeping `node_modules` and the production build (`.next`) inside Docker volumes.

-Run these from the project root in Windows `cmd.exe`.
+**Note**: The main `docker-compose.yml` is located at the project root.
+Run these commands from there.

 Prerequisites
 - Docker installed and running